TaebiLab/MSCardio/README.md

 - Machine learning applications in cardiovascular monitoring
 - Investigating inter- and intra-subject variability in SCG signals
 - Remote cardiovascular health assessment
+- The `Data_visualization.py` script is provided for data visualization

 ## Citation